Working with Students

 Duration of use

 This will depend on the individual student’s needs, year group and timetabling.
-Schools use Units of Sound in all sorts of ways, from intensive work on severe literacy needs to a boost for spelling before leaving for secondary school.
-As you get used to using Units of Sound, you will find all sorts of ways to get the best from it.
+Schools use Units of Sound in many ways, from intensive work on severe literacy needs to a booster for spelling before leaving for secondary school.

-You monitor the Reading program through Reading Check, which will give you a thorough oversight of a student’s word reading, sound recognition, reading fluency and comprehension.
-These happen at regular intervals throughout the program.
-Spelling, Memory and Dictation are all monitored by the program, with mini tests on most pages.
+You can monitor the learner’s reading through Reading Check, which will give you a thorough oversight of a student’s word reading, sound recognition, reading fluency and comprehension.
+Spelling, Memory and Dictation are all monitored by the programme, with mini tests on most pages.
 All the scores are logged in the Records section in the Tutor area, so you can easily see how each student is doing.

 For all tutors there is a Practitioner’s Course that gets you up and running with your students on Units of Sound as quickly and smoothly as possible.
-If you or the student gets stuck, there are Screen tutors built into the program to demonstrate each activity with a short video.
-There is also a Units of Sound Help site which gives easy access to anything you need to know about Units of Sound.
+If you or the student gets stuck, there are Screen tutors built into the programme to demonstrate each activity with a short video.
+The Units of Sound Help Site also gives you easy access to anything you need to know.